How to Build an On-Demand Delivery App: Mobile & Web Applications

-Besides, 61% of online shoppers claimed free delivery to be their top reason to prefer one store to another.
-Additionally, 82% of consumers in the U.S. are willing to purchase more items to reach “minimum spending” for free delivery.
+Besides, 61% of online shoppers claimed free delivery to be their top reason to prefer one store over another.
+Additionally, 82% of consumers in the U.S. are willing to purchase more items to reach the “minimum spending” rate to get free delivery.

-It shows us that users prefer seemingly free delivery, even if in this case they would have to either pay a bit more for the product itself or add a couple of items more to have them delivered for free.
+It shows us that users clearly prefer free delivery, even if in this case they have to either pay a bit more for the product itself or add a couple of items more to have them delivered for free.

 Delivery & Workflow Speed ⚡

-And the second important aspect for an on-demand delivery app we’d like to point out in terms of doing business is delivery speed.
+The second essential aspect of an on-demand delivery app we’d like to point out in terms of doing business is delivery speed.

-Normally, delivery services would tell their clients the exact amount of minutes their order will arrive.
-And of course, it’ll provide a great customer experience if the claimed terms are fulfilled.
+Normally, delivery services tell their clients the exact amount of minutes their order will arrive.
+This way, great customer experience is provided if the claimed terms are fulfilled.

 An app like Postmates should pay attention to their workflow being smooth

-But when it’s a matter of minutes, any delay during packing, dispatching, or delivery can cause worsening of the performance and user experience.
+However, when it’s a matter of minutes, any delay during packing, dispatching, or delivery itself can cause a worsening of the performance and/or user experience.

-For instance, if an order is not sent for preparation on time or the courier isn’t notified to pick it up in advance, the customer won’t receive it on time.
+For instance, if an order is not sent for preparation on time or the courier isn’t notified to pick it up in advance, the customer won’t receive it on time either.

-Besides, such situations create additional pressure on couriers and drivers which can result in poorer performance.
+Besides, such situations put additional pressure on couriers and drivers which can result in even poorer performance.

-To prevent these inconveniences, you can do the following:
+To prevent such inconveniences, you can do the following:

 - Automate logistics.
 Meaning, you should automate as many processes as you can.

 - Take time on the safe side.
-You should consider showing the time to your customers with a 5-7 minutes gap from what was initially planned.
-If any inefficiencies happen, couriers would have time to either fix it or inform logistics specialists to help them.
-If they arrive earlier than planned, it’ll improve the customer experience.
+You should consider showing the time to your customers with a 5-7 minute gap from what was initially planned.
+If any inefficiencies happen, couriers will still have time to either fix them or inform logistics specialists that could then help them.
+If they arrive earlier than planned, the customer experience will only be better.

-- Perfect the navigator that your couriers will use.
-In this way, you’ll make sure that all the routes are as safe and fast as possible.
+- Regularly update the navigator that your couriers will use.
+Thus, you’ll make sure that all the routes are as safe and fast as possible.

 However, don’t sacrifice quality and safety for speed.
-It will cost you much more if couriers lose or damage the package while delivering than the late arrival will.
+It will cost you much more if couriers lose or damage the package while delivering than potential late arrivals will.

-So make sure that your workers give quality the top priority.
+So make sure that your workers consider the quality of products to be the top priority.

-⚙️ Feature of an On-Demand Delivery Platform (For Customers)
+⚙️ Features of an On-Demand Delivery Platform (For Customers)